Across One of the World’s Harshest Environments - For the Future of Our Oceans

 Through bold, self-funded expeditions to some of the world’s most remote and threatened regions - from the Arctic to the Antarctic - the organisation raises awareness for sustainability while directing funds to projects that strengthen climate resilience for women and communities on the frontlines of environmental change.

-Her Planet Earth supports a diverse portfolio of initiatives across wildlife conservation, regenerative agriculture, coral reef restoration, reforestation, seaweed farming, and community-based livelihood development across regions including Southeast Asia, South Asia, and Africa.
+Her Planet Earth supports a diverse portfolio of initiatives spanning wildlife conservation, regenerative agriculture, coral reef restoration, reforestation, seaweed farming, and community-based livelihood development across Asia-Pacific, the Himalayas, the Middle East, and Africa.

 Each program is designed to strengthen the resilience of women most affected by climate change - ensuring they have the resources, skills, and opportunities not only to adapt, but to thrive and lead.